Company Core Values - Defined With 5 Inspiring Examples

 Companies with a high sense of purpose saw their brand value increase 175% over the past 12 years.
 This is compared to just 70% for brands with a low sense of purpose.

 These guiding principles are essential to HR teams for attracting and retaining the best talent.
-Inspiring company values, which align to individuals’ personal beliefs, are a key factor in where we choose to work – often more important than remuneration.
+Inspiring company values, which align with individuals’ personal beliefs, are a key factor in where we choose to work – often more important than remuneration.

 Core values must be reviewed and refined regularly.
 Doing this ensures they keep pace as your company grows.
 Events like the great resignation should spur you to reassess your values and how they align with your organizational goals.
 Do they still meet the needs of employees and keep you competitive in your market?